cosmos/gaia/docs/docs/governance/README.md

 Cosmos governance is driven by the Cosmos community, and much of the documentation in this repo was funded by the community fund itself in
 [Proposal 23](https://www.mintscan.io/cosmos/proposals/23) and [Proposal 63](https://www.mintscan.io/cosmos/proposals/63).
-Governance discussions happens in a number of places moderated by diverse community members, including:
+Governance discussions happen in a number of places moderated by diverse community members, including:

 - [Forum](http://forum.cosmos.network/)
 - [Discord](https://discord.gg/interchain)